R v Huhne: Preliminary hearings

 On 3 February 2012, the Director of Public Prosecutions, Keir Starmer QC announced that there was sufficient evidence to bring charges against Huhne and Pryce.
 Huhne immediately resigned as Secretary of State for Energy and Climate Change, becoming the first cabinet minister in British history to resign as a result of criminal proceedings.
-They were [msummoned to appear at Westminster Magistrates' Court on 16 February 2012, at which (by right) neither defendant indicated a plea.
+The pair were summoned to appear at Westminster Magistrates' Court on 16 February 2012, at which (by right) neither defendant indicated a plea.
 They were each granted unconditional bail.
 The case was sent for trial at the Crown Court at Southwark, and an initial hearing was fixed for 2 March 2012.

 The charge against Huhne was that:

 The charge against Pryce was that: